SeeedDocument/Motor_Shield_V2.0/Motor_Shield_V2.0.md

 ![](https://raw.githubusercontent.com/SeeedDocument/Motor_Shield_V2.0/master/image/700px-MotorShieldHardware.png)

-1. Channel 1 indicator, include 3 leds
+1.Channel 1 indicator, include 3 leds

 - EB - channel 1 enable, high active
 - IN3 - status of OUT3

 - IN4 - status of OUT4

-2. Channel 1 Sense - Please connect the left 2 pins together for normal usage.
+2.Channel 1 Sense - Please connect the left 2 pins together for normal usage.

 **Note** that it's a high level application for sense the current, please refer to datasheet and schematic for more information.

-3. OUTPUT - There're 2 channels, each channel has 2 output
+3.OUTPUT - There're 2 channels, each channel has 2 output

 - Channel 0 - OUT1, OUT2
 - Channel 1 - OUT3, OUT4

-4. Channel 0 Sense
+4.Channel 0 Sense

-5. Channel 0 indicator, include 3 leds
+5.Channel 0 indicator, include 3 leds

 - EB - channel 0 enable, high active
 - IN1 - status of OUT1
 - IN2 - status of OUT2

-6. External Power Input, range 6-15V
+6.External Power Input, range 6-15V

-7. Reset indicator - turn red when Reset button is pressed
+7.Reset indicator - turn red when Reset button is pressed

-8. Reset button - pressed to reset the shield and Arduino
+8.Reset button - pressed to reset the shield and Arduino

-9. Power indicator - turn green when power in, either internal or external
+9.Power indicator - turn green when power in, either internal or external

 A.Power switch
 - Connect - Get power from Arduino
 - Disconnect - Get power from External sources

-B. Standard Arduino shield pin out
+B.Standard Arduino shield pin out
 ### Digital Pin Used
 |Arduino Pin   |Function        |
 |:------|:-----------------|